PostHog/charts-clickhouse/charts/posthog/README.md

 ```
 ### Setting up DNS

-Create a `CNAME` record from your desired hostname to the external IP.
+Create an `A` record from your desired hostname to the external IP.

 ### I cannot connect to my PostHog instance after creation
 As a troubleshooting tool, you can allow HTTP access by setting these values in your `values.yaml`, but we recommend always accessing PostHog via https.